nulllines/canornot/README.md

-An authorisation and access control library based on JSON Schema.
+An experimental authorisation and access control library based on JSON Schema.

 # Warning: highly experimental